How to Stop Cravings at Night When You Have PCOS

 Avoid skipping meals.

-Skipping meals is never a good idea, especially when you experience cravings at night.
-Skipping a balanced meal during the day could leave you feeling hungrier at night because it makes your blood sugar levels unstable.
+Skipping meals or adopting a super restrictive diet is never a good idea, especially when you experience cravings at night.
+Skipping a balanced meal during the day could leave you feeling hungrier at night because of extreme blood sugar spikes and dips.
 And, if you skip a meal and are hungry before bed, chances are you won’t be reaching for a low-carb, high-protein meal, you’ll probably end up snacking on something quick and sugary.

 Choose PCOS-friendly alternatives to cravings.

-When we crave a certain food, it can lead to binge eating, especially if we have skipped meals and our body is telling our brains that we are starving.
+When we crave a certain food, it can lead to binge eating, especially if we have skipped meals and our bodies are telling our brains that we are starving.
 Sometimes, when we reach for that sugary food we’re craving, we can’t stop after just one we have to keep going.
+Those added sugars can be dangerous!

-While I don’t totally agree with masking cravings, I do encourage Cysters to find PCOS-friendly alternatives to satisfy cravings.
+While I don’t totally agree with masking cravings and cutting ALL sugar intake, I do encourage Cysters to find PCOS-friendly alternatives to satisfy cravings.
+This is a healthy way of responding to your cravings that still leads to weight loss and healing.
 On the app, you’ll find delicious treats that won’t worsen your symptoms like almond butter fudge.
 Nutella ice cream, chocolate chip cookies, buffalo wings, and plenty of dips for my dip girlies.
 You can still treat yourself and stay PCOS-friendly!

 Get a full 8 hours of sleep.